-In 2010, Publications Chrétiennes acquired several equipment to produce some of its books itself.In 2011 a 1,100 page concordance was edited to with the help of young computer experts in the local Church and a new series of Bible commentaries named "Exégétix" was introduced by the publication of the excellent Commentary on the Gospel of John written by DA Carson.
-The second volume in this series, Peter O'Brien's Letter to the Ephesians , was published in 2013.
-We have also undertaken the translation of a third volume, the book Epistles to the Colossians and to Philemon by Douglas J. Moo.
+In 2010, Christian Publications acquired several pieces of equipment to produce some of its books itself.In 2011, a 1100-page concordance was editedawith the help of young computer experts in the local church and a new series of Bible commentaries named "Exégétix" was introduced by the publication of the excellent commentary on the Gospel of John written by D A. Carson.
+The second volume in this series, Letter to the Ephesians by Peter O'Brien, was published in 2013.
+We have also undertaken the translation of a third volume, the book Colossians and to Philemon by Douglas J. Moo.

-It was also in 2013 that we finally realized our dream of bringing together a series of commentaries into one volume.
-To do this, we have chosen the excellent "Researcher's Bible Commentary" written by the professors at Dallas Theological Seminary.
-The commentary on the New Testament had been in French since 1989, but it had been difficult to find it for a few years.
-So we started by republishing the big volume on the New Testament.
-As of today, nearly 4,000 copies have been sent to the Third World.
-Regarding the translation of the commentary on the Old Testament, we published the last of the five volumes in December 2014.
-Then, in the summer of 2015, we brought together in one bound volume all of the Seeker's comments on the.
-Old Testament.
+It was also in 2013 that we finally realized our dream of bringing together a series of commentaries in a single volume.
+To do this, we have chosen the excellent "Seeker's Bible Commentary" written by the professors of Dallas Theological Seminary.
+The commentary on the New Testament had existed in French since 1989, but it had been difficult to find it for a few years.
+So we started by re-editing the big volume on the New Testament.
+As of today, nearly 4,000 copies have been sent to the third world.
+As for the translation of the Commentary on the Old Testament, we published the last of five volumes in December 2014.
+Then, in the summer of 2015, we brought together in one bound volume all of the Seeker's commentaries on the Old Testament.

 Each year, several pallets of our books are sent to French-speaking Africa and Haiti.
 Books destined for these Third World countries are sold virtually at printing cost – translation and preparation costs being met by donations from Christians who support the ministry of translation to which the Lord has called us.